turingschool-examples/black_thursday/DTR.md

 How will we set direction and make decisions as a team?
 * This DTR a good start
-* Daily stand-ups and stand-downs to assure mission-alignment of tasks and focus.
+* Daily stand-ups and stand-downs (when first person to leave for night is signing off) to assure mission-alignment of tasks and focus.
+* Please pay attention to Slack channel for e.g. pull requests, so we can have fast turn-around.

 How will we overcome obstacles?
 * Scheduling, stress, volume of material, and novel topics